Search This Blog

 WELCOME

 If this is your first visit, welcome to my blog of memories and observations.
-As we move towards a fourth year of this venture, I thank all who have made regular visits, as well as fellow bloggers who have found Stomp Off worth linking to.
+If you wish to be notified of new posts, enter an e-mail address above, and click on "Submit."
+As we move through a seventh year of this venture, I thank all who have made regular visits, as well as fellow bloggers who have found Stomp Off worth linking to.
 Doing this sort of thing is time-consuming, but I try to post fresh material at least once a week—let me know what you think.
 There is a Commentary option at the end of each post and a Guest Book can be reached by scrolling down and clicking on the quill image.
 I welcome your observations, reaction and/or suggestions in either spot—or both.
 As for blog content, the most current posts are on the home page, starting at the top.
 Earlier items are listed by month, year and title in the archive index.
 To zero in on a particular key word or subject, use the search option that is located directly beneath the blog's masthead.
-Most images can be enlarged with a mouse click, and there are links to some of my favorite blogs, etc. Since visitors have come from more than a hundred countries, a translator with over 50 languages is located below.
+Most images can be enlarged with a mouse click, and there are links to some of my favorite blogs, etc. Since visitors have come from 150 countries, a translator with numerous languages is located below.
 You can at any time revert to English with a click at the top left of this page:

 1/6/12